 The Street Trading provisions have been adopted throughout the Borough of Neath Port Talbot.
-This means that any person wishing to carry out Street Trading requires a consent from the Authority.
-Street Trading is defined as the selling, or exposing, or offering for sale of any article (including a living thing) in a street, which includes any road, footway, beach or other area to which the public have access without payment and land/road adjoining a Service Station.
+This means that any person wishing to carry out street trading requires consent from the Council.
+Street Trading is defined as the selling, or exposing, or offering for sale of any article (including a living thing) in a street, which includes any road, footway, beach or other area to which the public have access without payment and land/road adjoining a service station.

 The Council also offers street trading consents for “Special Events” which are valid for a few days during a specific festival or market.

 The Council have adopted a street trading policy, which applicants must comply with.
-Applicants are advised to read the policy prior to making an applicant.
+Applicants are advised to read the policy prior to making an application.